 manage_payments,manage_orders, andview_sessions) to read and update Cart, Order, and Payment resources in your Project. - Subscription: Checkout subscribes to Cart and Order messages to track Payment State changes and synchronize data with your PSP.

-These authorizations are pre-defined by commercetools.
+The API Client permissions and Subscription are pre-defined by commercetools.
 You only need to confirm their creation once per Project.

 First-time setup